asprenger/ray_retriever/README.md

     {"response":"  A Triceratops is a huge herbivorous ceratopsid dinosaur from the late Cretaceous period, characterized by its three horns on its head, bony beak, and a large frill on its neck."}

 If the Retriever can not answer the question it should respond with "I do not know".

+    curl --header "Content-Type: application/json" --data '{ "question":"What is the current temperature in Paris?"}' http://127.0.0.1:8000/query
+    {"response":"I do not know."}

 The current Retriever can only handle questions that can be directly answered from the retrieved context.
 It can not answer complex questions that require multiple steps and planning.